 He was born into a family that arrived in America from Europe in the nineteen fifties.
 His family came from farming stock and was also strong in design and engineering.
 Carl graduated from MATC in the Tool and Die apprenticeship program and is a journeyman tool and die maker.
 He is also a CAD design engineer.
 Parts needed for the farm are often designed and fabricated in his machine shop.
 Carl started growing popcorn over thirty years ago, acquiring the equipment needed for this specialized crop which is different from field corn.

 She was born in Vermont on a dairy farm.
 She milked Jersey cows (high butterfat content milk) with Serge milking machines, (lots of lifting involved with these milkers).
 In the 1980's Colleen moved to Wisconsin and graduated from UW Madison as a Registered Nurse.
-Colleen also has an MBA she acquired in 1996.
+Colleen also graduated with an MBA in 1996.
 She was a nurse at St. Mary's Hosipital in Madison for over twenty years but is now retired from Nursing.
-Colleen does all the graphics and web site work along with working on the books and all other office activities.
-But, someone has to run the packaging machine, and, because she is not a mechanic, that falls to her much of the time.
+Along with the farm work outside, Colleen does all the graphics and manages the web site and the farm office.

 Our garden is very important to us.
 We can tomatoes and freeze and dehydrate whatever we can.
 Fermenting vegetables like cabbage for saurkraut, and green tomatoes for "Southern Italian Green Tomatoes" and kim chee, from radishes and napa cabbage are also things we do to add to our diet.
 We eat simple but delicious food worth all the work that a garden takes!